blackat/slides/slides-list/sl-angular-bootstrap-deep/md-files/01-angular-bootstrap.md

 - **Angular compiler**, JIT or AOT, build utility.
   - Transform templates into code *runtime* can execute.
   - Use interfaces methods.
+  - Code is a kind of independent representation.
 - **Angular runtime**, framework code that ships with the application.
   - Interface implementation.
   - *Execute application code.*